olliw42/mLRS/README.md

 - SeeedStudio Wio-E5 Mini and Grove Wio-E5 boards (868/915 MHz, 433 MHz/70 cm)
 - EByte E77 MBL board (868/915 MHz, 433 MHz/70 cm)
 - several DIY boards you can find in https://github.com/olliw42/mLRS-hardware
+- ExpressLRS receivers which use the ESP8285 chipset (hardware which are based on ESP32 chipset are not yet supported)

 In the 915/868 MHz range, the Frsky R9M & R9 MX system provides a simple and readily available entry into mLRS.
 In this sense it is the best option available currently.
-Its big disadvantage is however that the receiver's transmission power is quite low and telemetry range thus relatively short.
+The big disadvantage of the R9 receivers is however that their transmission power is quite low and telemetry range thus relatively short.
 This can be mitigated by using the R9M Lite Pro (or R9M) transmitter module as receiver, which is supported by mLRS.
+A better option can be the various ExpressLRS receivers, some of which provide up to 500 mW transmission power, and some of them are cheaply available.
+The combination of a Frsky R9M transmitter module and a ExpressLRS receiver can be a fantastic choice.
+The downside of all this gear is that they only support the 19 Hz mode.

 The SeeedStudio Wio-E5 boards and the EByte E77-MBL board are also readily available, and hence excellent options too to enter mLRS.
 The "easy-to-solder" module, which uses an Ebyte E77 module, is a simple DIY option for building a mLRS receiver (it can also be used to build a mLRS transmitter).
 These boards are all based on the STM32WL5E chip and thus provide all the advantages of the SX1262, like the 31 Hz mode.
 Their maximum power is 22 dBm, and they can be used in the 915/868 MHz and 433 MHz/70 cm frequency ranges.

-In the 2.4 GHz range, the Flysky FRM303 transmitter module is a great and readily available, albeit expensive, option. mLRS supports using it as transmitter as well as receiver.
-Concerning receivers, the DIY options are however probably the way to go.
+In the 2.4 GHz range, the Flysky FRM303 transmitter module is a readily available, albeit expensive, option. mLRS supports using it as transmitter as well as receiver.
+Concerning receivers, if the full potential of mLRS is desired, the DIY options are probably the way to go (they are all based on STM32).
 The DIY options also offer transmitters, including the most capable mLRS transmitters available.
+The, by far, easiest receiver option is however ExpressLRS receivers, as they are readily available.

 Don't hesitate to join the discussion thread at rcgroups or the discord channel for more details.

 ## Firmware: Flashing ##

 Ready-to-flash firmware can be found in the "firmware" folder.
-All you need to do is to flash the .hex file appropriate for your board into the device (it is not required to install the software for compiling as described in the next chapter).
+All you need to do is to flash the binary file appropriate for your board into the device (it is not required to install the software for compiling as described in the next chapter or the docs).
 The mLRS transmitter can then be configured to your needs via the CLI, the mLRS Configuration Lua script, or the OLED display if available.
 The mLRS receiver is configured by first binding it to the transmitter, and then configuring it through the transmitter, exactly like the transmitter is configured.

 ## Software: Installation Bits and Bops ##

-This is a STM32CubeIDE project.
-Unfortunately, STM32CubeIDE is not ideal for shared projects.
-This procedure should work:
+mLRS uses STM32CubeIDE for STM32 targets, and Platformio with VSCode for ESP targets.
+For STM32 targets this procedure should work (for ESP targets see [ESP Development](docs/ESP_DEVELOPMENT.md)):

 Let's assume that the project should be located in the folder C:/Me/Documents/Github/mlrs.